ibm-cloud-docs/containers/cs_tutorials_cf.md

 Take an app that you deployed previously by using Cloud Foundry and deploy the same code in a container to an {{site.data.keyword.containerlong_notm}}.
 {: shortdesc}

+Want to automatically generate a Dockerfile and Kubernetes configuration files for your application?
+Try using a migration tool like [Konveyor Move2Kube](https://konveyor.io/move2kube/){: external} along with the steps in this tutorial.
+{: tip}

 ## Objectives
 {: #cf_objectives}